Localized Name Confusion in Paper Mario: TTYD’s Translation

 Incidentally, this Japanese “Paipo” name actually has a surprising origin.
 You can read all about it and Lakitu’s Japanese name here!

-If you enjoyed this post and are friends with other Paper Mario / Super Mario Bros. fans, I hope you'll tell them about it.
-Sharing articles is super-helpful and keeps Legends of Localization running!
+If you liked this article and are friends with other Paper Mario / Super Mario Bros. fans, let them know about it.
+I appreciate it!

 6 Comments